rajivsarvepalli/rajivsarvepalli/README.md

 ### Hi there 👋

-Hi, I'm [Rajiv Sarvepalli](https://rajivsarvepalli.github.io/), a current undergraduate student interested in machine learning especially in the fields of computer vision and natural language processing.
+Hi, I'm [Rajiv Sarvepalli](https://rajivsarvepalli.github.io/), a current undergraduate student interested in machine learning, especially in the fields of computer vision and natural language processing.

 **Personal Links:**